mui/mui-x/docs/data/data-grid/overview/overview.md

 ### Premium plan [<span class="plan-premium"></span>](/x/introduction/licensing/#premium-plan 'Premium plan')

-The Premium plan includes everything from Pro, as well as advanced features for data analysis and large dataset management, like row grouping with aggregation functions (for example "Sum") and the ability to export to Excel files.
+The Premium plan includes everything from Pro, as well as advanced features for data analysis and large dataset management, like row grouping with aggregation functions (such as sum and average) and the ability to export to Excel files.

-Visit the [showcase page](/x/react-data-grid/demo/) for a comprehensible overview of all features exclusive to this plan.
+Visit the [showcase page](/x/react-data-grid/demo/) for a comprehensive overview of all features exclusive to this plan.

-The demo below groups rows by commodity name, and uses an aggregation function to calculate the sum of quantities for each group and in total (displayed on a summary row).
+The demo below groups rows by commodity name, and uses an aggregation function to calculate the sum of quantities for each group and in total (displayed in a summary row).
 You can experiment with grouping other columns in the columns' header menus.

 And since you're here, try exporting to Excel and copying and pasting data from-to Excel tables.